Mummanajagadeesh/RIGNITCt/README.md

 ### Projects Management

-* Maintain `projects.json` as a modular database of projects.
+* Maintain `.json` files neatly.
-* Ensure new projects are added consistently.
+* Ensure new projs are added consistently.
-* Make a dedicated projects page that dynamically reads from `projects.json`.

 ### UI/UX Guidelines

 * Navbar CSS is located in `assets/css/navbar.css`.
-* Improve UI where needed; remove anything that feels “cringe.”
+* Improve UI where needed; remove anything that feels “cringe”.
 * Maintain consistency with colors and layout, especially for spline scenes.
 * Hidden watermarks have been masked with background colors—avoid disturbing this.

-### Animations

-* Consider implementing the **clapboard animation** for the About page.
-* Experimental transitions can be tested in `bs/`.

 ---